 The mission of the YA-YA Network (Youth Activists-Youth Allies) is to provide training and leadership experience to prepare young people to become the next generation of activists in the movement for social and economic justice.
 YA-YA is a youth-driven, citywide, anti-racist, anti-sexist organization and allies with the LGBTQ community.
-We are staffed by young activists ages 15-25.
-We provide core trainings in anti-oppression, organizing skills and political education then engage as leaders and active members in campaigns that directly impact youth, their families and the communities they live in.
+We provide core trainings in anti-oppression, organizing skills and political education and engage as leaders and active members in campaigns that directly impact youth, their families and the communities they live in.

 We also support, encourage and participate in cross-issue and cross-community organizing and coalition building.
 We provide resources and meeting space for other groups, especially newly forming organizations and coalitions and those working on emerging issues.
 We work to build a stronger voice for young people in the movement for social & economic justice.